KaliLab/optimizer/doc/tutorial.rst

 =     =============================================
 A     The obtained parameters.

 B     Fitness statistics (only in case of inspyred
       algorithms: Classical EO, SA)

-C     Fitness components: name of fitness function,
-      fitness value, calculated by the function, weight assigned to the function, the weighted fitness value, the resulting cumulated fitness value.
+C     Fitness components: name of fitness function, fitness value,calculated by the function, weight assigned to the function, the weighted fitness value, the resulting cumulated fitness value.

 D     Displays the “state” of the population during the
       evolution. (only for inspyred algorithms)

 E     Displays the alleles (only for inspyred
       algorithms ), only useful for single parameter tasks.

-F     Displays the given proximity of the optimum
+F     Displays the given proximity of the optimum.
 =     =============================================

 Other windows and layers